scorputty/sabnzbd/README.md

 ### Docker Hub
 The built image is also hosted at Docker Hub - (https://hub.docker.com/r/cryptout/sabnzbd/).
-You can run it directly if you don't want to customize the container by typing the following commands.
+If you don't want to customize the container you can run it directly by typing the following commands.
 ```sh
 export VOL_CONFIG="/Volumes/shares/docker/config/sabnzbd"
 export VOL_DOWNLOADS="/Volumes/shares/docker/data/sabnzbd/downloads"